-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2006.
+- C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2007.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission.
+Admitted applicants should include wait-listed students who were subsequently offered admission. - C1 Total first-time, first-year (freshman) men who applied C1 Total first-time, first-year (freshman) women who applied - C1 Total first-time, first-year (freshman) men who were admitted - C1 Total first-time, first-year (freshman) women who were admitted - C1 Total full-time, first-time, first-year (freshman) men who enrolled - C1 Total part-time, first-time, first-year (freshman) men who enrolled

-C1 Total first-time, first-year (freshman) men who applied 2233 C1 Total first-time, first-year (freshman) women who applied 3076 5309 total men & women C1 Total first-time, first-year (freshman) men who were admitted 919 C1 Total first-time, first-year (freshman) women who were admitted 1310 2229 total men & women C1 Total full-time, first-time, first-year (freshman) men who enrolled 205 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0 C1 Total full-time, first-time, first-year (freshman) women who enrolled 253 458 total men & women C1 Total part-time, first-time, first-year (freshman) women who enrolled 0 0 total men & women
+C1 Total full-time, first-time, first-year (freshman) women who enrolled C1 Total part-time, first-time, first-vear (freshman) women who enrolled